About this Online Exhibit

 Many Massachusetts communities have important and fascinating Jewish history.
 The Wyner Family Jewish Heritage Center hopes to add more neighborhoods and more voices to the “Jewish Neighborhood Voices” collection in the future.

-“Jewish Neighborhood Voices” was made possible by an “Expanding Massachusetts Stories” grant from Massachusetts Humanities Foundation and the Massachusetts Cultural Council, and by a Community Impact Grant from Combined Jewish Philanthropies.
+“Jewish Neighborhood Voices” was made possible by an “Expanding Massachusetts Stories” grant from the Massachusetts Foundation for the Humanities ("Mass Humanities"), and by a Community Impact Grant from Combined Jewish Philanthropies.
 The Wyner Family Jewish Heritage Center at American Ancestors thanks these generous funders for their support and their commitment to highlighting Jewish community history.

 We are grateful to our “Jewish Neighborhood Voices” Community Partners, who helped shape the project, provided invaluable advice and feedback throughout, and connected us to narrators and community resources.